DuckDuckGo: Growth in the 2010s

 In July 2016, DuckDuckGo officially announced the extension of its partnership with Yahoo! that brought new features to all users of the search engine, including date filtering of results and additional site links.
-It also partners with Bing, Yandex, and Wikipedia to produce results or make use of features offered.
+It also had partnerships with Bing, Yandex, and Wikipedia to produce results or to use their features.
 The company also confirmed that it does not share user information with partner companies, as has always been its policy.

-In December 2018, it was reported that Google transferred ownership of the domain name Duck.com to DuckDuckGo.
+In December 2018, it was reported that Google had transferred ownership of the domain name duck.com to DuckDuckGo after owning the domain for several years when it acquired On2 Technologies (previously known as The Duck Corporation).
 It is not known what price, if any, DuckDuckGo paid for the domain name.
+Weinberg said, "We're pleased Google has chosen to transfer ownership of Duck.com to DuckDuckGo.
+Having Duck.com will make it easier for people to use DuckDuckGo."

+In 2018 and 2019, DuckDuckGo held ultimately unsuccessful talks with Apple about becoming the default search option on Safari's private browsing mode, though it had successfully integrated other privacy features into Safari.
 On January 15, 2019, DuckDuckGo announced that all map and address-related searches would be powered by Apple Maps, both on desktop and mobile devices.

-In March 2019, Google added DuckDuckGo to the default search engine list in Chrome 73.
+In March 2019, Google added DuckDuckGo to the default search engine list in Chrome.

-Beginning in 2018, the company has offered browser extensions for popular web browsers (Google Chrome, Safari, and others).
-The company also launched its own web browser, called the DuckDuckGo Private Browser.
-Both of these products have protections against web tracking and other privacy intrusions for all web browsing (not limited to DuckDuckGo searches).
-Prior to August 2022, DuckDuckGo Private Browser did not block Microsoft tracking scripts.
+The company has offered browser extensions for popular web browsers (including Google Chrome and Firefox).
+The company also launched its own web browser, called the DuckDuckGo Private Browser, which became available on Desktop in 2022.
+Both of these products offer some protections against web tracking and other privacy intrusions for all web browsing (not limited to DuckDuckGo searches).
+Before August 2022, DuckDuckGo Private Browser did not block Microsoft tracking scripts.